 4. Rick Rude

 Richard Erwin “Rick” Rood, well-known in the wrestling world by his ring name “Ravishing” Rick Rude, was an American professional wrestler.
-He did many promos, among others World Championship Wrestling (WCW), World Wrestling Federation (WWF) and Extreme Championship Wrestling (ECW) and like DiBiase, he was one of the best performers in WWF/WWE in the late 80s and early 90s.
-He did a great job on the microphone and he certainly knew well how to stir the audience.
-It is hard to forget his memorable feuds with Ricky Steamboat, Roddy Piper and Jake Roberts when his awesome talents shined brightly, but he never got hold of the World Title.
-He did win a WCW International World Heavyweight Champion Title which was a big deal in WCW, because names like Ric Flair and Sting were connected to it, but it is not considered a ‘major’ title.
-It lasted for only a year when it was retired after a merger with prestigious WCW World Heavyweight Championship, which put the end to Rude’s claims to be accepted as the legitimated champion.
-He was a great wrestler with an amazing personality and he would have certainly stand out from the crowd as the World Heavyweight Champion.
-Maybe it could have still happened if he hadn’t retired in 1994 due to a back injury.
-Rick Rude died in 1999 from a heart failure, supposedly caused by an overdose of mixed medication, but wrestling fans still recall his charismatic performances.
+He worked in several promotions, among others World Championship Wrestling (WCW), World Wrestling Federation (WWF) and Extreme Championship Wrestling (ECW) and like DiBiase, he was one of the best performers in WWF/WWE in the late 80s and early 90s.
+His promo ability was solid, and he certainly knew well how to stir the audience with his famous “cut the music” line.
+It is hard to forget his memorable feuds with Ricky Steamboat, Roddy Piper and Jake Roberts during which his talents shined brightly, but he never captured the World Title.
+He did win a WCW International World Heavyweight Championship which was a bigger deal in WCW, because names like Ric Flair and Sting were connected to it, but it is not considered a ‘major’ title.
+It lasted for only a year when it was retired after a merger with the prestigious WCW World Heavyweight Championship, which put an end to Rude’s claims to be accepted as the legitimate champion.
+Rude passed away in 1999.

 5. “Rowdy” Roddy Piper